wkumari/draft-kh-dnsop-7706bis/README.md

    draft, it is also the list of changes that we will make in future versions of the daft. ]

-   [ Give a clearer comparison of software that allows slaving the root zone in the software (such as BIND or modern Unbound) versus resolver software that requires a local slaved root zone (older Unbound). ]

-   [ Add a description of Knot's cache-prefilling as way to get the data without having a local authoritative. ]

-   [ Add discussion of BIND slaving the root zone in the same view instead of using different views. ]

    [ Make the use cases explicit.
-Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS
+Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here.

-Kumari & Hoffman        Expires September 5, 2019               [Page 4]

-Internet-Draft              Root Server Local                 March 2019

-   against them is a reason some people would use the mechanisms here.
    ]